fabric8io/kubernetes-client/README.md

                      .done();
 ```

-You can also set the apiVersion of the resource like in the case of SecurityContextConstraints :
+You can also set the apiGroupVersion of the resource like in the case of SecurityContextConstraints :

 ```java
 SecurityContextConstraints scc = new SecurityContextConstraintsBuilder()